 In addition to required clinical training, the Rush Scholar completes a parallel track of study conferring expertise in the history of psychiatry, neuroscience and the behavioral sciences.
 The Rush Scholar commences these studies at the beginning of the PGY-II year, with "Oxford" style tutorials and readings.
 Topics covered include the history of psychiatric diagnosis and treatment, psychiatric professionalization and institutionalization, psychiatry and the law, ethics, the emergence of psychoanalysis and neuroscience, and psychiatry in culture and society.
 Study will focus on Europe and America from 1800 to the present.
-Readings of critical primary and secondary sources will be supplemented by discussions with selected nationally renowned mentors, as well as participation in the working groups of the Department's DeWitt Wallace Institute for the History of Psychiatry http://www.cornellpsychiatry.org/history/.
+Readings of critical primary and secondary sources will be supplemented by discussions with selected nationally renowned mentors, as well as participation in the working groups of the Department's DeWitt Wallace Institute of Psychiatry: History, Policy, & the Arts.

 Midway through the third year of residency, the Rush Scholar chooses his/her own course of independent study in a branch of history or mental health policy and is assigned a mentor to facilitate and guide their research.
 The expectation is that the Rush Scholar will complete a publishable paper in this selected area by the end of residency.
 The Rush scholarship includes an annual expense account for books, travel, and research activities.

 Jack D. Barchas, M.D.